yuchenglim04/besselBreakfast/README.md

 # bocchiTheHacker

-This is supposedly an NTU math and physics club.
-But since Physics and Math are the theory of everything, everything technical and crazy fits here too.
+This is an unofficial, and self-proclaimed an NTU Math and Physics club.
+But since Physics and Math together constitute the theory of everything, anything technical and crazy fits here too.

-Also, this club is unofficial, so no CCA points granted.
-We hope members are here for the Science, not CCA points.

 Goals of this club/some personal opinions:
 - encourage students to take on the challenge to self-learn